-- (a) Where a Retailer becomes aware of changes to Customer details (such as outage contact changes or Life Support details), it must initiate a CustomerDetailsNotification to the DNSP. - (b) The Retailer may initiate a CustomerDetailersNotification to other participants by agreement.
+- (a) Where a Retailer becomes aware of changes to Customer details (such as outage contact changes), it must initiate a CustomerDetailsNotification to the DNSP. - (b) The Retailer may initiate a CustomerDetailersNotification to other participants by agreement.

-7.2.2. -Customer Details Request
+7.2.2.
+Customer Details Request

-(a) Any participant may initiate a CustomerDetailsRequest transaction in order to obtain the most up-to-date Customer Details and Life Support information from a Retailer
+(a) Any participant may initiate a CustomerDetailsRequest transaction in order to obtain the most up-to-date Customer Details from a Retailer